jgfoster/object_serialization/README.md

 [![Pub Package](https://img.shields.io/pub/v/object_serialization.svg)](https://pub.dev/packages/object_serialization)

-A serialization library that preserves identity when objects are referenced via multiple paths.
+A serialization library that supports circular references and preserves identity when objects are referenced via multiple paths.

 ## Features

+Many serialization libraries do not handle circular references; this one does!
 Most serialization libraries do not perserve identity; this one does!
 That is, when `a` references both `b` and `c`, each of which reference `d`, this library installs the same `d` into both `b` and `c`.